Pay Yourself First: A Technique for Investing More

 Humans have a tendency to adapt to circumstances with incredible aptitude.
 Furthermore, we're psychologically triggered by the presence of certain items or mental models like mere association (e.g., go to the movies, you probably want a Coke and some popcorn).
 Certain behavioral modification methods such as those employed by Overeaters Anonymous - "Out of sight, out of mind." - take advantage of this basic fact.
 You tend not to miss what you don't see so the solution for some people is to remove temptation entirely rather than learning to overcome it.

-What Might the Pay Yourself First Method of Saving Money Look Like in the Real World?
+What It Might Look Like in the Real World

-One example of the pay yourself first method is signing up for a dividend reinvestment plan, or DRIP, and having money withdrawn from your checking or savings account automatically each month to buy more shares of your favorite blue chip stock, while also having the cash dividends reinvested automatically without you ever seeing them.
-These plans cost little to nothing depending upon the plan specific and amounts involved, and can sometimes be opened with only a tiny amount of money (to learn more read How to Invest With $100 or Less).
+One example of the pay yourself first method is signing up for a dividend reinvestment plan, or DRIP, and having money withdrawn from your checking or savings account automatically each month to buy more shares of your favorite blue-chip stock, while also having the cash dividends reinvested automatically without you ever seeing them.
+These plans cost little to nothing depending upon the plan specific and the amount involved, and can sometimes be opened with only a tiny amount of money.

 Another example of using the pay yourself first strategy would be using the bill pay feature at your bank to automatically pay a "bill" to your Roth IRA as if you were paying the water bill or your mortgage.
 A check would be automatically drafted on a specific day of the month and sent out by the bank only, instead of going toward an expense, you'd have the payment sent to your brokerage firm.
 Once the broker received the check, you'd see it show up in your account.
 Many brokerage firms offer some sort of electronic linking feature, as well, so you can have it pull from your checking or savings account instead of using the bank's bill pay feature but the net consequences end up being the same for most people and at most institutions.